soney/ProgramsInformationPeople/_sources/Assignments/ps4.rst

 	~~~~
 	s = """
 	peter piper picked a peck of pickled peppers;
-	a peck of pickled peppers peter piper picked;
+	a peck of pickled peppers peter picked;
 	if peter piper picked a peck of pickled peppers,
 	where's the peck of pickled peppers peter picked?
 	"""